All indexes are still trending above 2025

 Staffing Industry Analysts’ perspective

-US Staffing hours remained at a year-to-date high and were up 4% compared to a year ago.
-Commercial hours were up 6% y/y and Professional hours were up 2% y/y.
-On a skill segment basis, Industrial occupation hours were up 9% y/y and IT occupation hours were up 3% y/y, while Office/Clerical hours were down 4% y/y.
+US Staffing hours remained were up 4% compared to a year ago.
+Commercial hours were up 6% y/y while Professional hours were up 2% y/y.
+Looking at a skill segment level, Industrial occupation hours were up 10% y/y, IT occupation hours were up 3% y/y, while Office/Clerical hours were down -9% y/y.
+Industrial hours reached a new year-to-date high the prior week, when they were at their highest level since November 2024.

-The positive sequential growth trends are consistent with the latest data release from the US Bureau of Labor Statistics’s May 2026 US Jobs Report which reported four straight months of growth in Temporary Help Services employment.
+Prior to the holiday week, the positive sequential growth trends so far this year were consistent with data from the US Bureau of Labor Statistics’s June 2026 US Jobs Report that showed five straight months of growth in Temporary Help Services employment.

 The conflict in Iran has yet to show a meaningful direct negative impact on the US staffing industry, at least as far as we can tell.
 We will continue to keep an eye out for any impacts in future weeks of data.

-Nevertheless, on the bright side, according to the latest BLS estimates, US temporary help employment grew sequentially in January, February, March, and April, breaking the pattern of sequential declines that have defined much of the past three years.
-For more US staffing industry insights, please see our US Staffing Industry Forecast: March 2026 Update, our US Economic and Labor Market Trends (March 2026), and our May 2026 US Jobs Report.
+We believe industrial staffing is benefiting from growth in demand from clients in manufacturing and logistics, as well as demand related to investment in data centers.
+Demand for professional staffing is also rising as clients move forward on projects that had previously been paused as well as launch new projects related to AI readiness and transformation.
+According to the latest BLS estimates, US temporary help employment grew sequentially in each month from January through May, breaking the pattern of sequential declines that have defined much of the past three years.
+For more US staffing industry insights, please see our US Staffing Industry Forecast: March 2026 Update, our US Economic and Labor Market Trends (May 2026), and our June 2026 US Jobs Report.

 About the SIA Bullhorn Staffing Industry Indicator